Edzelf/Esp-radio/README.md

 VS1053 player(CS, DCS, DREQ);
 ```

-The initialize player and use as in following example:
+Then initialize player and use as in following example:

 ```
 player.begin();